 The Consent Holder must advise the Matamata-Piako District Council (the Council) in writing, at least five (5) working days prior to works commencing on Site, so that monitoring of the conditions of this consent can be undertaken.

-Advice note: All correspondence with Council required by these conditions of consent should be sent via email to xxx@mpdc.govt.nz with reference to consent number Insert Consent Reference.
+Advice note: All correspondence with Council required by these conditions of consent should be sent via email to ResourceConsent@mpdc.govt.nz with reference to consent number 102.2025.13180 .